Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By dorothy wedenoja from New Creek, WV

 A great way to reheat leftover pizza is in a frying pan.
 Place the pizza in the frying pan over medium heat.
 Cover loosely with a piece of aluminum foil that is domed in the center so it doesn't stick to the cheese.
 It can burn quickly so check it every few minutes until it is heated through and is crispy enough for you on the bottom.
-The result is a crispy crust, instead of the rubbery, soggy crust you get when microwaved.

 By lalala... from Port Orchard, WA